 This project required the EEG system to present three key properties:

-Insensitivity to motion artifacts: the driver´s natural movements produce noise in the EEG measurements.
-The EEG is wireless -- cables are an usual source of noise -- and presents innovative active shielding that reduces the noise produced by any non-neuronal signal.
+- Insensitivity to motion artifacts: the driver´s natural movements produce noise in the EEG measurements.
+The EEG is wireless -- cables are a usual source of noise -- and presents innovative active shielding that reduces the noise produced by any non-neuronal signal.